Guides

 Stress Relief

 It is also believed that some terpenes may be able to help reduce stress.
 When you are stressed out, your body produces a hormone known as cortisol, which serves to keep you in a very alert state.
 In other words, this hormone actually keeps you in a stressful state.
-However, some terpenes may be able to prevent the production or overproduction of cortisol, therefore reducing your stress level and allowing you to return to a normal state of mind more quickly.

 Stimulant